 Negril Negril And The West, Jamaica Travel Guide

-Digicel and Flow are the two main mobile network providers in Jamaica.
+Digicel and Flow are both main mobile network providers in Jamaica.
 Both have good coverage in Negril.

-Most accommodations, from budget guesthouses to luxury resorts, have free Wi-Fi for guests.
+Most accommodations, from budget inns to luxury resorts, have free Wi-Fi for guests.
 Quality and speed vary.
 Many restaurants and cafes also have free Wi-Fi.

 Post offices are available in Negril Town.
 Use them for postcards or small packages.
 Inquire about international shipping rates and delivery times.